 N1052 Sexuality and Nursing Contact Hours: 27 (Group work, experiential learning and a minimum of lectures).
-Content: This subject includes a study of sexuality across the life cycle, attitudes, values and beliefs and the implications of these for the nurses role in health care service delivery.
+Content: This subject includes a study of sexuality across the life cycle, attitudes, values and beliefs and the implications of these for the nurse's role in health care service delivery.
 Opportunities will be made to relate the topics to particular areas of clinical interest.
 Assessment: To be negotiated.
 References: To be advised.
-N1072 Advanced Nursing A Content Hours: 27 (9 x 3 hour lectures, seminars) Content: This subject is designed to give students the opportunity to undertake critical analysis of the conventional models of health and illness and to develop an appreciation of the impact and necessity of the conceptual models in health care.
+N1072 Advanced Nursing A Contact Hours: 27 (9 x 3 hour lectures, seminars) Prerequisite or Corequisite: NB102 Content: This subject is designed to give students the opportunity to undertake critical analysis of the conventional models of health and illness and to develop an appreciation of the impact and necessity of the conceptual models in health care.
 The major emphasis will be on the development of conceptual models in nursing and the application of these models in nursing assessment.
 Assessment: 1 x 2,000 word assignment.

-N1082 Advanced Nursing B Contact Hours: 27 (9 x 3 lectures, seminars and Nursing Arts Laboratory) Prerequisite: N1072 Content: This subject is designed to enable students to pursue an holistic approach to nursing assessment through the application of health concepts to the physical and psychological assessment of individuals and families.
+N1082 Advanced Nursing B Contact Hours: 27 (9 \times 3 lectures, seminars and Nursing Arts Laboratory) Prerequisite: N1072 Content: This subject is designed to enable students to pursue an holistic approach to nursing assessment through the application of health concepts to the physical and psychological assessment of individuals and families.
 Assessment: Two or three clinical/laboratory projects.
-References: Advice on references for the subject will be provided at the commencement of teaching N1092 Advanced Nursing C Contact Hours: 27 (9 × 3 lectures and seminars) Prerequisites: N1072, N1082 Content: This subject takes a life-span approach and explores issues and trends in nursing care.
+References: Advice on references for the subject will be provided at the commencement of teaching.
+N1092 Advanced Nursing C Contact Hours: 27 (9 x 3 lectures and seminars) Prerequisites: N1072, N1082 Content: This subject takes a life-span approach and explores issues and trends in nursing care.
 Students will have the opportunity to examine a therapeutic modality in nursing.
 Assessment: 2,000 word assignment.

 References: Advice on references for the subject will be provided at the commencement of teaching.

 N1103 Field Experience I - AN

 Corequisites: N1072 and N1082

 Content: Field experience comprises five intermittent days and a two week block placement.
 It provides opportunities for students to practise a problem-oriented approach to nursing.
 Emphasis will be placed on interviewing skills, physical examination and nursing diagnosis.

 Assessment: To be advised.
-References: To be advised.

-N1203 Field Experience I - CHN

-Content: Field experience comprises two block placements of one week and two weeks, plus intermittent days and provides opportunities for students to observe and work with practising community health nurses; to participate in community health centre activities, and to undertake a family care study, health education assignments and other planned experiences.
+N1162 Computer Based Information Systems Contact Hours: 27 (9 x 3 hours lectures/discussions/practical work and visit(s) - teaching Term II).
+Prerequisite: Nil - No computer knowledge is assumed.
+Content: Concepts of information systems in health care organisations are examined with special emphasis on computers in nursing; basic operational skills are developed.
+Topics include systems analysis, systems design, programming principles, evaluation of software and hardware for applications relevant to nursing care, management, education and other areas of health care.
+Practical work includes skill exercises in wordprocessing, simple programming and use of data bases and/or statistical packages, and spreadsheets.
+Assessment: Progressive assessment - four or five practical assignments equivalent to 2,000 - 2,500 words.
+References: Advice on references for the subject will be provided at the commencement of teaching.
+Students will be required to purchase their own "floppy" disks.
+N1203 Field Experience I - CHN Content: Field experience comprises two block placements of one week and two weeks, plus intermittent days and provides opportunities for students to observe and work with practising community health nurses; to participate in community health centre activities, and to undertake a family care study, health education assignments and other planned experiences.
 Assessment: To be advised.
-References: To be advised.

-N1303 Field Experience I - MCH
+N1303 Field Experience I - MCH Contact Hours:

-Contact Hours:

 21 intermittent days and 6 weeks block placement.

 End of term I - 1 week child day care

 1 week community health agency

 End of term II - 1 week child day care

-1 week infant welfare centre End of term III - 2 weeks infant welfare centre
+1 week maternal and child health End of term III - 2 weeks maternal and child health

 Prerequisites: